cocogitto/cocogitto/README.md

 ]
 ```

 As you can see we are bumping the manifest using a small DSL.
-It as only a few keywords :
+It as only a few keywords:
 - start with the `version` keyword.
 - followed by the `+` operator.
 - `major`, `minor` and `patch` to specify the kind of increment you want.